aryan-raj-05/notes-app/README.md

 # Full Stack Notes App

-A very simple **full stack notes app** built as a learning project with guidance from [FullStackOpen](https://fullstackopen.com).
+A full stack **notes app** built as a learning project with guidance from [FullStackOpen](https://fullstackopen.com).
-This app allows users to:
+## Features
+- Registered users can log in and log out
-- create and save new notes
+- Logged-in users can create and save notes
-- view a list of all saved notes
+- All users can view the list of saved notes
-- toggle the importance of notes
+- All users can toggle the importance of notes

 The backend is a **RESTful API** with database support, and the frontend is built with React

-## Tech Stack
-### Frontend
+**Tech Stack**:
+- MongoDB
+- Express
 - React
-### Backend
 - Node.js
-- Express
-- MongoDB

 ## Acknowledgements
 - [FullStackOpen](https://fullstackopen.com) for their excellent course material